-The Elementary Functions requirement may be satisfied by a) successfully completing Elementary Functions (MATH 186), b) successfully completing both College Algebra (MATH 156) and Plane Trigonometry (MATH 157), or c) sufficient performance on the Elementary Functions Essential Skills Place-Out Examination.
+The Elementary Functions requirement may be satisfied by a) successfully completing Elementary Functions (MATH 186), b) successfully completing both College Algebra (MATH 156) and Plane Trigonometry (MATH 157), or c) sufficient performance on the Elementary Functions Essential Skills Place-Out Examination (not to be confused with the self-administered placement test sent to incoming students).
 The Elementary Functions Place-Out Examination is administered by the Mathematics and Computer Science Division in the first week of the Fall Semester and at other times as need indicates.
 Please contact the Mathematics and Computer Science Division Office (VH2100, x4547) to arrange a time to take the Place-Out test.
 Students who have been placed by the Mathematics and Computer Science Division into a calculus course will satisfy the Elementary Functions requirement by d) successful completion of that course.